tony-aw/squarebrackets/README.md

   `lst_untree()`.
 - 24 November 2024: Matrices now use the same API as arrays.
 Adjusted the documentation accordingly.
 Cleaned up the internal code a bit.
+- 30 November 2024: The binding implementations can now bind mixtures of atomic and recursive objects.